kealanparr/kealanparr/README.md

 Curious to learn more, build more and write more around tech & programming.

-A lot of the stuff I push is me just playing around with new tech.
+Some of the stuff I push is me just playing around with new tech.
 I use GitHub as a way to store my work, rather than write production code in every repo I do.

  Interested in reading, chess, finance and exercise.